Hospitals have made important changes to improve dementia care, but staff say more support is needed.

 The audit also found:

 - Personal information on care and communication needs of people with dementia could not always be accessed by staff, and over half of carers thought staff could be better informed.
 A spot check carried out on selected wards found that half of the patients did not have the sheet with this information available, although almost all hospitals have systems to collect it.

 - People with dementia were not always consulted about life changes, as one third (34%) of case notes recording conversations with social workers about potential transfers from family home to care home showed no record of consent to begin this process from patients (or proxies where patients did not have capacity to consent).

-Less than half of patients had a recorded initial assessment for delirium - a state of disorientation and confusion that can make dementia more rapid and even be fatal.
+- Less than half of patients had a recorded initial assessment for delirium - a state of disorientation and confusion that can make dementia more rapid and even be fatal.
 People with dementia have a fivefold risk of developing delirium.
 Forty-five percent of patients were screened for the condition, compared to 38% in the 2013 audit.

 “There are some encouraging improvements at a national level but achievement in improving care can vary between hospitals.
 For example, previous audits have recommended recording basic personal facts about a patient to aid care, but we are still not seeing this being consistently implemented.